preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 This block can be used for many purposes, for example to rollup new news, latest news and similar - and for much more regarding pages, not just for news.
 The Page Rollup is, for example, an important part of a Newsletter implementation, and for an Event Management implementation.

+In Omnia 6.10 and later, this block can also be used to rollup statistics for pages.

 Settings
 *********
 These settings are available for the block: